daniel10012/bitinsight/README.md

 Setup a Spark cluster with 1 m5 large driver node and 3 r5.4xlarge workers, each with 100GB root volume attached.

-Run `./worklfow` on the driver to start parsing the Bitcoin data and writing to csvs
+Run the Airflow job on the driver to start parsing the Bitcoin data and writing to csvs.

 ### Neo4j